On quiver representations over $\mathbb{F}_1$: Growth of indecomposable quiver representations over

-\begin{mytheorem} Let $C$ be a cycle quiver.
-Then any indecomposable object in $\Rep(C,\FF_1)_{\nil}$ is isomorphic to either $I_{[n,i]}$ or $\tilde{I}_{[\ell n, i]}$ for some natural number $n$.
-In particular, $C \approx_{\nil} \wild_1$. \end{mytheorem} \begin{proof} Let $n$ be a natural number, with $M$ an indecomposable $C$-representation in $\Rep(C,\FF_1)_{\nil}$.
+\begin{mytheorem} Let $C$ be a quiver of type $\tilde{\mathbb{A}}_l$.
+If $C$ is acyclic, then any indecomposable nilpotent $\FF_1$-representation of $C$ is isomorphic to either $I_{[n,i]}$ or $\tilde{I}_n$ for some natural number $n$.
+If $C$ is equioriented, then the indecomposable nilpotent representations are all isomorphic to $I_{[n,i]}$ for some choice of $n$ and $i$.
+In particular, $C \approx_{\nil} \wild_1$. \end{mytheorem} \begin{proof} Let $n$ be a natural number, with $M$ an indecomposable nilpotent $\FF_1$-representation of $C$ with dimension $n$.
 If $C$ is equioriented then the result follows from the classification of indecomposables given in \cite[Section 11]{szczesny2011representations}, so without loss of generality we may assume that $C$ is acyclic.
 In particular, $C$ has no loops.
-Let $\Gamma_M$ be the associated colored quiver.
+Let $\Gamma_M$ be the associated coefficient quiver.
 Note that since any vertex of $C$ is incident to two arrows, any vertex of $\overline{\Gamma}_M$ has valence at most two.
 It follows that $\overline{\Gamma}_M$ is either a line graph or a cycle.
 If $\overline{\Gamma}_M$ is a line graph then it is isomorphic to $I_{[n,i]}$ for some vertex $i$.
-Otherwise, it is a cycle and is isomorphic to $\tilde{I}_{[n,i]}$ for some $i$.
+Otherwise, it is a cycle and is isomorphic to $\tilde{I}_{n/l}$ (note that this can only happen when $n$ is divisible by $l$).
 It follows that for all $n$,

 In particular, we have $C \le_{\nil}\wild_1$.
 Since $I_{[n,i]}$ exists for each $n\geq 1$, we also have

 Combining these inequalities yields $C \approx_{\nil} \wild_1$. \end{proof}

 We now show that proper pseudotrees are not of bounded representation type.